xfekke/Kaffemaskin-TEST/text.md

   To be able to serve drinks, necessary ingredients has to be in stock.
   For the machine to work, it has to be connected to waterpiping.
   The machine has to be cleaned every 24 hours for it to be able to serve drinks.

+  Users should have an option to choose strengtht of their drinks. (normal, strong or weak) If the necessary ingredients are available, the user should be able to see the price of their drink beside it.
+  If the machine is missing any of the ingredients required for a drink no price should be shown beside it.